Alexander Riddoch: Life

 In 1793 the first flax mills appeared in Dundee (in Guthrie Street and Chapelshade) and Dundee's prosperity began to rocket.

-From at least 1793 he invested in production of sailcloth, partnered with Thomas Webster of Hawkhill and Alexander Strachan (in rivalry to Mr Graham of Fintry).
+From at least 1793, he invested in production of sailcloth, partnered with Thomas Webster of Hawkhill and Alexander Strachan (in rivalry to Mr Graham of Fintry).
 This specifically linked to the Royal Navy's wave of shipbuilding linked to the Napoleonic Wars.
 Riddoch, Webster and Strachan also jointly invested in rope-making and the whaling industry.
 He was partner in Thomas and Riddoch, a "twist mill" (thread mill) in the Murraygait.
 He also had major shares in the Wemyss mill on Seagait.
 He shared a timber yard with Baillie Peddie near the Castle Hill.
 He had a major share in the glassworks at Carolina Port.

-On 16 November 1792 he was involved in a local riot where the rioters planted a "Tree of Liberty" in the High Street and obliged him (as provost) to dance around it three times reciting their dictated words: Liberty and Equality Forever".
+On 16 November 1792, he was involved in a local riot where the rioters planted a "Tree of Liberty" in the High Street and obliged him (as provost) to dance around it three times reciting their dictated words: Liberty and Equality Forever".

 In 1796 he bought the Blacklunans estate and, in the Scottish tradition, was thereafter addressed by the title "Blacklunans".
 Blacklunans lies between Blairgowrie and Braemar.

 Improvements to the harbour of 1804 (sanctioned by Riddoch in his Council role) led to great criticism that Peddie and Riddoch's timber yard was hugely increased in value.
-It was this action which, rightly or wrongly, brought about his public criticism.
+It was this action which brought about his public criticism.
 This criticism was worsened by a two-penny tax on ale in the town to pay for the improvements.
 The council's expenditure on street improvements were causing considerable debt.
 The project was relaunched in 1810 as the Dundee Harbour Bill but was heavily opposed and a government enquiry revealed that previous harbour dues had not been re-invested in the harbour as required.
 This partly reflected on Riddoch as Provost but there was more evidence that his cronies had misappropriated the funds.

-In the early 19th century he came into political conflict with the local radicals, George Kinloch and Robert Rintoul.
+In the early 19th century, he came into political conflict with the local radicals, George Kinloch and Robert Rintoul.
 The latter became editor of the Dundee Weekly Advertiser in 1808.
 These radicals further divided the views of the city and accused Riddoch of not sufficiently improving the harbour to meet contemporary needs.